-- 1. Application for admission - 2.
-Application fee - Proof of citizenship (a copy of Birth Certificate, Permanent Resident Card, or Passport) - 4.
-Official high school transcripts - 5.
-Official post-secondary transcripts sent directly by each institution(s) attended.
-Applicants can receive a conditional offer of admission with an unofficial transcript; however, before a final offer of admission can be made all required official transcripts must be received.
-Burman University will consider transcripts received in PDF format official if they are e-mailed directly to the Admissions Department by the Records/Registrar Office of the issuing institution. - Proof of English language proficiency for applicants whose native language is not English -- see English Language Proficiency
+- Application fee. - Proof of citizenship (a copy of Birth Certificate, Permanent Resident Card or Passport). - 3.
+Official high school transcripts. - a.
+Alberta high school students may request transcripts be sent directly to Burman through APAS. - Official post-secondary transcripts sent directly by each institution(s) attended. - a.
+If an institution is an Alberta post-secondary, you may request that a transcript be sent directly to Burman through APAS. - b.
+Applicants may receive a conditional offer of admission with an unofficial transcript; however, before a final offer of admission can be made all required official transcripts must be received.
+Burman University will consider transcripts received in PDF format official if they are emailed directly to the Admissions Department or the office of the Registrar by the Records/Registrar Office of the issuing institution or through a recognized 3rd party that deals in the electronic transmission of transcripts.

+Proof of English language proficiency for applicants whose native language is not English - see English Language Proficiency.